Take My Hand and Walk This Land With Me

 Whether you love Israel like I do, or feel the opposite, you need to see what is happening -literally on the ground.
 At ground level myths are debunked, perceptions are altered and what you see allows you to at least dream of a possible future without endless hostility.

-I have just returned from a ten day trip to Israel with my wife Leanne.
+I remenber clearly a ten day trip to Israel I took with my wife Leanne.
 Every day we simply walked for hours.
 Our feet are sore and legs are sunburned from all the walking.
 But we return moved and inspired by what we experienced.

 There is a walking path in Jerusalem that is about six kilometres long.
 On one end is the First Station, a former train station built by the Turks in the 1890s that has been repurposed as an outdoor restaurant and shopping complex.
 On the other end is Jerusalem’s new basketball arena and the soccer stadium.
 The path runs through the Arab village of Beit Safafa, and right beside the Hand in Hand Bilingual School, a large and lovely building which teaches both Arabs and Jews in Hebrew and Arabic.